 Large language models (LLMs) and generative AI have taken the world by storm.
 The natural, conversational experience these bots provide has truly raised the bar.
 And having seen how human-like AI-powered interactions can be, customers now expect the same in support settings.

 One of the most innovative gen AI use cases in customer support is instantly pulling information from your digital help center.
 Plug this tech into your knowledge base and you’ll be having more accurate and human support conversations in minutes.
-By connecting an LLM to your knowledge base or FAQ page you can instantly serve the most up-to-date support information to your customers.
+By connecting an LLM to your help center (like your Zendesk Knowledge Base) or FAQ page you can instantly serve the most up-to-date support information to your customers.
 No bot training needed.

 But to see the most value from gen AI bots (like UltimateGPT) it’s essential that the data the LLM has access to is presented as concisely and coherently as possible.
 To help you get your customer service knowledge base generative AI ready, here are the best practices to follow.